Richard Lareau

 *Formerly on the campus of California Western University

 *Helix-shaped home in Del Mar (Off Del Mar Heights Road near Pine Needles).
-Designed by Wheeler employee Ronald Wiseman, built by Herb Turner
+Designed by Wheeler employee Ronald Wiseman and built by Herb Turner.

 Jack White Residence (1964)